9x9go/superhuman/README.md

 # The Art of 9 x 9 Go, Superhuman Edition
-This repository publsih the source codes of __The Art of 9 x 9 Go, Superhuman Edition__.
+This repository stores the source code of __The Art of 9 x 9 Go, Superhuman Edition__.
 - Best for Windows PC
 - Readable on mobile and tablet (iOS)